18th National Exhibition of the American Society of Marine Artists

 Show Opens With Plein-Air Event at Jamestown Settlement Ships’ Pier and Two Public Lectures

-On March 7, the special exhibition will open with a plein-air event or “paint out” at the Jamestown Settlement ships’ pier, where re-creations of the three 1607 ships – Susan Constant, Godspeed and Discovery – are moored for visitors to board and explore throughout the year.
-The plein-air event, held from 10:30 a.m. to 12:30 p.m., will feature ASMA members painting scenes along the James River waterfront with the ships as a focal point.
-The event is weather dependent.
+On March 7, the special exhibition opened with a plein-air event or “paint out” at the Jamestown Settlement ships’ pier, where re-creations of the three 1607 ships – Susan Constant, Godspeed and Discovery – are moored for visitors to board and explore throughout the year.
+The plein-air event, held from 10:30 a.m. to 12:30 p.m., featured ASMA members painting scenes along the James River waterfront with the ships as a focal point.

 Jamestown Settlement’s ships, designated as “the official fleet of the Commonwealth,” are full-size, square-rigged vessels that serve as floating classrooms for visitors and students alike to learn about the 1607 voyage to Virginia, life aboard the ship, piloting and navigation.
 One of the three ships sails periodically to other ports as an ambassador for community and educational programs.

-Following the plein-air event, two public lectures from ASMA artists will take place on Saturday, March 7, at Jamestown Settlement.
-The lectures are included with museum admission.
+Following the plein-air event, two public lectures from ASMA artists took place on Saturday, March 7, at Jamestown Settlement.
+The lectures were included with museum admission.

 March 7: “Painting History” by Patrick O’Brien, 1:30-2:30 p.m.

-In this illustrated lecture, Patrick O’Brien will describe the thorough research behind his paintings, and talk about his studies of the Civil War duel of the ironclads in Hampton Roads.
+In this illustrated lecture, Patrick O’Brien described the thorough research behind his paintings, and talked about his studies of the Civil War duel of the ironclads in Hampton Roads.
 O’Brien is an award-winning artist whose striking paintings depict the classic age of sail, with honors including The National Maritime Historical Society’s Distinguished Service Award, the prestigious Mystic International Marine Art Exhibition, and the U. S. Naval Academy Museum, which mounted an exhibition in 2010 featuring 28 of his oil paintings.

 March 7: “The Marine Paintings of John Singer Sargent” by Sarah Cash, 3-4 p.m.

-The 18th Exhibition will tour museums across the United States through its conclusion at the Minnesota Marine Art Museum in Winona, Minnesota, in September 2021.
+The 18th Exhibition was scheduled to tour museums across the United States through its conclusion at the Minnesota Marine Art Museum in Winona, Minnesota, in September 2021.
 Other museums include the Chesapeake Bay Maritime Museum in St. Michael’s, Maryland, the Gulfquest Maritime Museum in Mobile, Alabama, and the Burroughs-Chapin Museum of Art in Myrtle Beach, South Carolina.

 About Jamestown Settlement